-To work in Canada, you will need a Social Insurance Number (SIN).
-You should apply for a SIN as soon as you come to Canada.
+To work in Canada, you’ll need a Social Insurance Number (SIN).
+Apply for a SIN as soon as you come to Canada.

 Get important information about working in Canada

-There are many resources you can use to get information and support when searching for a job in Canada:
+You have many resources you can use to get help with your job search in Canada, including:

-- Service Canada has important information about searching and applying for jobs.
+- Service Canada, which has important information about searching and applying for jobs

-- Your province’s or territory’s website for newcomers is another good source of employment information.
+- your province’s or territory’s website for newcomers

 Search and apply for jobs